Skip to Main Content

 Louisiana Regulations

 Louisiana regulations are published in monthly in the Louisiana Register.
 The contents of the Louisiana Register affect and ultimately update the appropriate titles into the Louisiana Administrative Code.
-Both of these sources are located in print in Middleton and Hill Memorial Libraries.
+Both of these sources are located in print in the Main Library and Hill Memorial Library.

 Regulations have the force and effect of law when an administrative agency issues them within its authority and according to appropriate procedures.
 Publication of regulations provides notice of the contents of the provisions and opportunity to comment.